madhavkataria1010/autoproxy-iitj/README.md

    ./scheduler.sh
    ```

-The `scheduler.sh` script will continue to run `autoproxy.py` every 2 seconds until the Python script completes successfully.
+The `scheduler.sh` script will continue to run `autoproxy.py` every hour until the Python script completes successfully.
 Once the script completes, the scheduler will exit.

 ## Files

 - **autoproxy.py**: The Python script that handles the proxy login.
-- **scheduler.sh**: The shell script that runs `autoproxy.py` every 2 seconds until it completes successfully.
+- **scheduler.sh**: The shell script that runs `autoproxy.py` every hour until it completes successfully.

 ## Requirements

 - Python 3.x
 - lynx (browser installed)
+- cron
 - Bash shell (for running `scheduler.sh`)